pvarshney1729/CS224W-Project/README.md

-This repository contains the code for the project Unifying Text and Structure to Enhance GNNs on Text-Augmented Graphs.
+<h1> Unifying Text and Structure to Enhance GNNs on Text-Augmented Graphs </h1>

 This project was undertaken as part of CS 224W : Machine Learning with Graphs at Stanford, Fall 2023.

 Authors: Abhinav Lalwani, Ananjan Nandi, Prateek Varshney